Today I’m going to demonstrate how to make a beautiful Thanksgiving Cornucopia cake topper!

 Next, it was time to paint!
 I painted the cornucopia with Americolor Chocolate Brown, which was diluted a bit with vodka.
 Mixing vodka (or even lemon extract) with coloring gel is really helpful when painting because the alcohol greatly speeds up the dry time.
 If you’d prefer not to paint, you can tint your fondant brown with coloring gel from the beginning.

-Here’s our cake of honor, an 8″ cake which is frosted with vanilla buttercream.
+Here’s our cake of honor, an 8″ cake which is frosted with our Classic Vanilla Buttercream Recipe.
 I used my small offset spatula to give it a little texture.

 Here you can see that I pushed a bubble tea straw (cut to the height of the cake) into the center.
 This is an optional step, but it’s not a bad idea to add a support beneath your cake toppers to prevent any chance of sinking.